In Bayfield, a fall festival has grown to jumbo proportions.

-"They go out to check their nets in the cold and dark and thank God they do, because that's why we have fresh fish in Bayfield morning and afternoon," said Nelson, who founded Big Top Chautauqua on the edge of town and co-writes the historical musicals it features in summer.
+"They go out to check their nets in the cold and dark and thank God they do, because that's why we have fresh fish in Bayfield morning and afternoon," sang Nelson, who founded Big Top Chautauqua on the edge of town and co-wrote many of the historical musicals it features in summer.

 Then, he and his Blue Canvas Orchestra & Singers paused to let the apple-peeling contest get under way.
 For an hour, entrants hunch over an apple, trying to unfurl the longest possible strip of skin, using any instrument they choose.

-Mary Rehwald, a city councilwoman from Ashland, had brought a peeler, the obvious but worst choice, as she found out when its sharp edge severed her peel after 86 inches.
+Mary Rehwald of nearby Ashland, had brought a peeler, the obvious but worst choice, as she found out when its sharp edge severed her peel after 86 inches.